Desegregation in the United States: World Wars I and II

-Despite the NAACP lobbying for the commission of more Black officers, they were severely underrepresented throughout World War I. Upon entering office, President Woodrow Wilson officially segregated the United States navy for the first time in its history.
+Despite the NAACP lobbying for the commissioning of more Black officers, they were severely underrepresented throughout World War I. Upon entering office, President Woodrow Wilson officially segregated the United States navy for the first time in its history.

 During World War II, most officers were White, and the majority of Black troops still served as truck drivers and as stevedores.
 The Red Ball Express, which was instrumental in facilitating the rapid advance of allied forces across France after D-Day, was operated almost exclusively by African American truck drivers.
 In the midst of the Battle of the Bulge in late 1944, General Dwight D. Eisenhower was severely short of replacement troops for existing military units, all of which were entirely white in composition.
 Thus, he made the decision to allow African American soldiers to join White military units in combat for the first time; this represented the first step toward a desegregated United States military.
 Eisenhower's decision in this case was strongly opposed by his own army chief of staff, Lieutenant General Walter Bedell Smith, who was outraged by the decision, and said that the American public would take offense with the integration of the military units.

 For the US Army air corps, see the Tuskegee Airmen.

 For the US Army, see the 761st Tank Battalion (United States).

 In the Second World War, the US Navy first experimented with integration aboard USCGC Sea Cloud, then later on USS Mason, (both commanded by Carlton Skinner) a ship with Black crew members and commanded by White officers.
 Some called it "Eleanor's folly" after President Franklin Roosevelt's wife.
 Mason's purpose had been to allow Black sailors to serve in the full range of billets (positions) rather than being restricted to stewards and mess men, as they were on most ships.
 The navy was pressured to train Black sailors for billets by Eleanor Roosevelt, who insisted that they be given the jobs for which they had trained.

 The US Navy's newest component, the Seabees, had the same ingrained attitudes and approaches but ended up at the forefront of change.
 In February 1942, the CNO, Admiral Harold Rainsford Stark, recommended African Americans for ratings in the construction trades.
 In April, the navy announced it would enlist African Americans in the Seabees.
 Even so, those men were put into segregated units, the 34th and 80th Naval Construction Battalions (NCBs).
 Both had White southern officers and Black enlisted.
 Both battalions experienced problems with this arrangement, which led to the replacement of the officers.
 In addition, many of the stevedore battalions (special construction battalions) were segregated.
 However, by war's end, many of those special construction battalions were the first fully integrated units in the US navy.
 The war's end also brought the decommissioning of every one of those units.